iinaki/rusty-merkle-tree/README.md

 - `add <element> <--hash>`, adds a new element to the Merkle Tree, if the `--hash` flag is passed the element will be hashed before being added to the tree.
 - `exit`, exits the program.

 To create a Merkle Tree you have to pass the program a file with the hashes/elements that you want the tree to store.
+The program doesn't check wheather the hashes are valid or not, it assumes that the hashes are valid SHA256.

 ### Examples
 I've included two files in the examples directory, one with hashes and one with strings for you to test.
-You can run the examples with:
-- `cargo run --example hashes`
-- `cargo run --example strings`
-- You can also run it with the makefile: `make example-hashes` and `make example-strings`.
+- You can run them with: `make example-hashes` and `make example-strings`.

-The program doesn't check wheather the hashes are valid or not, it assumes that the hashes are valid SHA256.

 ### Merkle Proof of Inclusion
 Merkle proofs are used to decide upon the following factors: